andreswebs/gcp-cloudrun-pubsub-push-example/README.md

 - `mongodb_atlas_org_id`: MongoDB Atlas organization ID
 - `mongodb_atlas_host`: The hostname of the MongoDB Atlas cluster
 - `mongodb_atlas_pubkey` The MongoDB cloud API access public key
-- `container_image_api`:
+- `container_image_api`: container image tag for the API application
-- `container_image_db`
+- `container_image_db`: container image tag for the DB application

+### MongoDB Atlas:

-Note: This project does not create a MongoDB Atlas cluster.
-It must be created manually in the Atlas console.
-This is because it is not possible to create a free-tier cluster with the `mongodbatlas` Terraform provider.
+This project does not create a MongoDB Atlas cluster.
+That must be created manually in the Atlas console.
+This is because it is not possible to create a free-tier cluster with the `mongodb/mongodbatlas` Terraform provider.

+To deploy using Atlas free-tier, the first Terraform run will fail, until a free-tier cluster is created manually.

 ## Authors